 In your post editor, you can optimize your title, description, and images.
 That way when they share it’s optimized for others to find it!

 I use MiloTree and have used it for nearly 4 years.
 This little tool has allowed me to increase my followers and email subscribers without any extra effort.

 Wow okay, that was a lot and you may still have questions which are why I create additional posts for each strategy.
 That way I can cover each strategy in detail.

 Using a Pinterest traffic strategy to sell on Pinterest and to grow your email list is such a great way to build your audience.

 No more guessing friends!
 Implement what you learned here and I promise you will see results.
-If all else fails you can join Pin Profit Plan which is our full-length Pinterest course that goes deep into our strategy for everything you learned here.
+If all else fails you can join Pin Profit Academy which is our in depth Pinterest membership program. that goes deep into our strategy for everything you learned here.

 Heather went to school for accounting and worked for years in banking and finance.
 After finding all of that entirely too boring she started her first blog in her basement in August of 2016.
 She has started 3 blogs in the marketing, motherhood and travel niches and used Pinterest to grow them all.
 She quickly became the go-to Pinterest strategist in her peer circles and has been implementing strategies, driving traffic and sales through organic and paid tactics for her clients.
 On this blog and her YouTube channel she educates the public about clear and transparent marketing strategies to help them to grow on Pinterest and in other places online.